Blog menu

 Do you have any advice for other printmakers and creatives?

 I don’t think there was never such a good time to start linocutting!
-So much easier to find various materials See this [Handprinted] website.
+So much easier to find various materials through this website for example!
 Also, there is a lot of information and community on social media for example Linocut Friends on Facebook.

 Back to blog